anujaagaitonde/Attendance-Monitoring/README.md

 ```
 where `<absolute_path_to_send_reminder_email.sh>` and `<absolute_path_to_send_admin_digest.sh>` are the **absolute** paths to the `send_reminder_email.sh` and `send_admin_digest.sh` executable shell files, respectively.

+**Note:** Ensure crontab has full access permissions to all files on your machine to ensure the cron jobs are properly executed.

 ## Authentication Using Test Users

 For testing purposes, several users were created with the following credentials (replace # in the username with one of the # values: